Almost Envy-Free Allocations with Connected Bundles

-In this paper, we study the allocation of items that are arranged on a \emph{path} or other structure, and impose the requirement that only \emph{connected} subsets of items may be allocated to the agents.
-Formally, we work in the model of \citet{Bouveret2017}, who assume that the items form the vertex set of a graph $G$; a bundle is connected if it induces a connected subgraph of $G$.
-In their paper, it became apparent that techniques from cake-cutting can be usefully ported to achieve good allocations in the indivisible case.
+In the work of \citet{Bouveret2017}, it became apparent that techniques from cake-cutting can be usefully ported to achieve good connected allocations in the indivisible case.
 For example, moving-knife procedures that achieve proportionality in cake-cutting have analogues that produce allocations that satisfy the \emph{maximin share guarantee} \citep{Budi11a}. \footnote{Another paper by \citet{Suksompong2017} works in the same model, and also found that procedures for proportionality and other concepts can be applied to the indivisible setting.}

 Do envy-free procedures for cake-cutting also translate to the indivisible case?
 Of course, in general, it is impossible to achieve envy-freeness with indivisibilities (consider two agents and a single desirable item), but we can look for approximations.
 A relaxation of envy-freeness that has been very influential recently is envy-freeness \emph{up to one good} (EF1), introduced by \citet{Budi11a}.
-It requires that an agent's envy towards another bundle vanishes if we remove some item from the envied bundle. \citet{CKM+16a} show that, in the setting without connectivity constraints and with additive valuations, the maximum Nash welfare solution satisfies EF1, as does a simple round-robin procedure.
-The well-known envy-graph algorithm from \citet{LMMS04a} also guarantees EF1.
+It requires that an agent's envy towards another bundle vanishes if we remove some item from the envied bundle.
+In the setting without connectivity constraints and with additive valuations, the maximum Nash welfare solution satisfies EF1, as does a simple round-robin procedure \citep{CKM+16a}.
+The well-known envy-graph algorithm \citep{LMMS04a} also guarantees EF1.
 However, none of these procedures respects connectivity constraints.